Sigmanificient/PyTchat/readme.md

 ### Client

 - On your local computer, open the `main.py` file from the `client` directory.

-- Create a file `server` with no extensions and write the address and port of your server like this:
+- Create a file `.env` and write the address and port of your server as the `.env.example` file.
-    ```bash
-    server:port
-    ```

 - Install the required python packages
   ```bash
   python -m pip install requirements.txt
   ```
-  You can find the package repository here : [pygame repo](https://github.com/pygame/pygame)

  - Run the client ( `main.py` )